TanawatPawanta/QuadCopter_simulation/README.md

 # Quadcopter Simulation
 > This project aims to visualize a Quadcopter's motion (roll, pitch, yaw, and hover) in 3D space by adjusting the speed of four motors in Python.
 The project consists of three main parts: motor speed adjustment window, dynamic calculation, and 3D visualization.
-Special thanks to [this MATLAB script](https://youtu.be/4hlQ2pf842U?si=a1AfHnj8r89j6BRX) for finding the Quadcopter's equation of motion.
 # Table of Contents
  - [**Installation**](#installation)
  - [**Component**](#component)